How To Test Your Water Quality at Home in 5 Steps

 5. Consult EPA and State Guidelines

-The EPA created legal standards for the United States, known as the National Primary Drinking Water Regulations, that dictate acceptable contamination levels of more than 90 different potential contaminants.
-They offer a baseline for public water utility customers to understand the regulations applicable to their water source and a standard for private well owners to compare their test findings.
+The EPA created legal standards for the United States, known as the National Primary Drinking Water Regulations.
+They dictate acceptable contamination levels of more than 90 different potential contaminants.
+Public water utilities must ensure drinking water meets regulations and they can serve as a baseline for private well owners.

-For example, if drinking water contains concentrations of lead that exceed 15 parts per billion in more than 10% of the consumer taps sampled, the public water system is required to immediately take action to control further corrosion of lead-based pipes.
+If drinking water contains concentrations of lead that exceed 15 parts per billion in more than 10% of the consumer taps sampled, the public water system is required to immediately take action to control further corrosion of lead-based pipes.
+If private well owners find high levels of lead in their water, they should take immediate action as well.

 The Safe Drinking Water Act enables states to establish their own regulations for water quality control in their jurisdictions.
 The state-level guidelines are often more strict than the EPA, as they use the National Primary Drinking Water Regulations as the minimum for creating their own standards.